Skip To Main Content

 Research: Music, gender and visual analysis

-Dr Helen Elizabeth Davies, Senior Lecturer in Music and Subject Leader for Popular Music Studies, has recently published two new articles grounded in her on-going research into gender and popular music culture.
-Both articles reflect ways in which teaching informs research and research informs teaching.
+Dr Helen Elizabeth Davies, Senior Lecturer in Music and Subject Leader for Popular Music Studies, has recently published two new chapters grounded in her on-going research into gender and popular music culture.
+Both chapters reflect ways in which teaching informs research and research informs teaching.

 As a researcher of music and gender, it was a great opportunity to contribute a chapter to the recently published book The Palgrave Handbook of Critical Music industry Studies, edited by David Arditi and Ryan Nolan (2024).
 With chapters on working in the industry, music and technology, music production and consumption, and cultural policy, this substantial book analyses and critiques the existing music industry status quo, with its associated issues of exploitation and inequity, to present alternatives based on social justice.